How to Send Files Securely

 Compliance

-Hand-in-hand with data privacy and confidentiality is regulatory compliance, which in the data protection world exists primarily to ensure the former.
+Hand-in-hand with data privacy and confidentiality is regulatory compliance, which exists primarily in the data protection world to ensure the former.
 Healthcare and financial organizations have well-established compliance requirements: Serious breaches of the Health Insurance Portability and Accountability Act (HIPAA), for example, can result in fines of up to $1.5M and five years in prison.

 Other international data protection regulations include: